Points to note

 But mostly, it finds greatest expression when a parent tells a child a Gospel story.
-The faith is handed down another generation, and the tradition that has been handed down like a chain for 150 generations before us, has then found another link in the chain.
+The faith is handed down another generation, and the tradition that has been handed down like an unbroken chain for 150 generations before us, has then found another link in the chain.

 Twice a year, at Palm Sunday and at Good Friday, the Passion story is told.
 As it is a long account, this is one gospel reading where the option of sitting for the Gospel is available.

 The children’s liturgy for this Sunday is rather bare, as bare as the altar would be after the Holy Thursday Eucharist.
 It has been stripped of all liturgical ornaments to make room for the Passion story.
 It is hoped that if the story stands alone and is told well, for one Sunday in the year, it will take centre stage in the liturgy.

 A Reading from the Holy Gospel according to St John

 I have not attempted to set the wording of the story to be told, but have left it up to you to tell it in your own way.
 I have outlined the various aspects of the story and indicated the parts that must be told in regular print.
 Optional parts are in italics.
 You are encouraged to read the passion story yourself in Mt 26:14-27:66.